FinChain: A Symbolic Benchmark for Verifiable Chain-of-Thought Financial Reasoning: Related Work

 \subsection{Financial NLP}

-Recent advances in financial NLP have been driven by both task-specific models and large-scale domain adaptation.
-Early work focused on extraction and classification tasks using models such as FinBERT~\citep{araci2019finbert}, while more recent efforts have extended to personal finance~\citep{aipersonalfinance}, credit scoring~\citep{generalistcreditscoring}, and risk-awareness benchmarking~\citep{yuan-etal-2024-r}.
-Domain-specific datasets such as FiNER-ORD, REFinD, FinARG, and ECTSum provide support for named entity recognition, relation extraction, argument mining, and summarization, respectively~\citep{finer, kaur2023REFinD, ectsum, finben}.
+Progress in financial NLP has been driven by both modeling and benchmarking.
+Early work focused on extraction and classification with models such as FinBERT~\citep{araci2019finbert}, while later efforts expanded to personal finance~\citep{aipersonalfinance}, credit scoring~\citep{generalistcreditscoring}, and risk-awareness benchmarking~\citep{yuan-etal-2024-r}.
+Datasets like FiNER-ORD, REFinD, FinARG, and ECTSum support tasks in NER, relation extraction, argument mining, and summarization~\citep{finer, kaur2023REFinD, ectsum, finben}.
+Large financial language models have further advanced the field.
+BloombergGPT~\citep{wu2023bloomberggpt} achieved broad in-domain performance, FinGPT~\citep{liu2023fingpt} emphasized open-source adaptability, and FinMA~\citep{pixiu} delivered competitive results with a compact architecture.
+Corresponding benchmarks such as FLANG~\citep{shah-etal-2022-flue}, FinBen~\citep{finben}, and FinMTEB~\citep{finmteb} broadened evaluation coverage across diverse tasks.